gougoulias/cf-stats/README.md

 <hr>
 <h3>Instructions:</h3>
 Upload the zip into the Wordpress plugins folder or install plugin through the plugin installation page create a page for the results and add the shortcode:</p>
-<p>[cf-stats name="HERE YOU MUST ENTER THE CF7 CONTACT FORM NAME" stats="HERE YOU MUST ADD THE CF7 FIELDS YOU WANT TO DISPLAY" group="HERE YOU MAY ADD CF7 FIELDS YOU WANT TO MAKE GROUPS OF" excludezero="YES" percentage="YES"]</p>
+<p>[cf-stats name="HERE YOU MUST ENTER THE CF7 CONTACT FORM NAME" stats="HERE YOU MUST ADD THE CF7 FIELDS YOU WANT TO DISPLAY" group="HERE YOU MAY ADD CF7 FIELDS YOU WANT TO MAKE GROUPS OF" excludezero="YES" percentage="YES" date_filter="YES"]</p>

 <H3>Important Notice:</h3>
 <p>the NAME and STATS shortcode parameters are required.</p>